There was music. There was learning. But most of all, there was BBQ.

 By spreading more joy and truth.

 - Making good content is more important than policing bad content.
-This works in two ways.
-We’re talking media ethics, folks.
-Will the content bring joy?
-Will it bring truth?
+We’re talking media ethics 101 here, folks.

 - The big platforms are starting to understand the need for quality content.
 By creating new revenue streams that will reward the good and discourage the bad.
 For example, Buzzfeed’s Brand Safe Network allows companies to advertise across specific channels with premium video content that is more in-line with topics that viewers are interested in.